gabrielpoca/gabrielpoca.com/priv/site/books/140515_the_design_of_everyday_things.md

 has_review: true
 ---

-an interesting reading for someone who knows little about user experience.
+A fascinating book for anyone who doesn't know much about user experience.